The Relationship Between Bipolar Disorder and Meth Addiction

 Understanding Bipolar Disorder and Its Symptoms

-Key Differences Between Bipolar I and Bipolar II
+What are the Differences Between Bipolar I and Bipolar II in Terms of Meth Use?

 While both Bipolar I and Bipolar II have mood cycles, manic periods associated with Bipolar I mood disorder are worse.
 Your inhibitions are incredibly low, you’re more likely to take risks, and some people experience delusions or hallucinations.